The penny McKay award

 The winner will be formally announced at the AGM of each Association and be presented with their award at their preferred conference.
 The winner’s name and a 300 word summary of their thesis will be published in each Association’s journal (ALAA – The Australian Review of Applied Linguistics; ACTA - TESOL in Context; ALTAANZ - Language Assessment Matters).

-The closing date for 2021 applications is 1 November 2021.
-Please send all submissions to the chair of the selection panel, Prof Chris Davison, c.davison@unsw.edu.au by the deadline.
+Please send submissions to the Chair of the selection panel at [email protected] by the deadline.

 The Award is jointly offered by the Applied Linguistics Association of Australia (ALAA), the Australian Council of TESOL Associations (ACTA) and the Association for Language Testing and Assessment of Australia and New Zealand (ALTAANZ).